-As part of our series exploring tourism definitions, we ask readers how you define ecotourism.
+As part of our series exploring tourism definitions, we explore the ways ecotourism is interpreted around the world.
 Comments welcome below.

 While the details vary, most definitions of ecotourism boil down to a special form of tourism that meets three criteria: